Petymeg/FizzBuzz/README.md

 Install NPM packages: `npm i`

-Start application: `ts-node src/index.ts` (listens on PORT 3001 by default if not set otherwise from an environment parameter)
+Start application: `ts-node src/index.ts` (listens on PORT 3001 by default if not set otherwise from an environment variable)

 API path: `{{host}}/api/fizzbuzz`